thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 - `FULL OUTER JOIN`
 - `CROSS JOIN`

-As a full stack developer, you'll save data in separate tables and then use joins to get it back together.
+As a web developer, you'll save data in separate tables and then use join clauses to get it back together.

 ## Joins - Syntax